tc39/proposal-array-filtering/README.md

 "filter", I think of "filtering out".
 So every time that I attempt to write an array filter, I end up writing the opposite of what I intended.

-`Array.p.filterOut` attempts to fix this confusion.
-By providing a clearly named filtering function that matches my intuition, I'm able what will happen when calling `filterOut`.
+`Array.p.filterReject` attempts to fix this confusion.
+By providing a clearly named filtering function that matches my intuition, I'm able what will happen when calling `filterReject`.
 And because it exists, I'm able to assume that `filter` does something different, so it must be "keep" version.